Fluphenazine: Discontinuation

 The British National Formulary recommends a gradual withdrawal when discontinuing antipsychotics to avoid acute withdrawal syndrome or rapid relapse.
 Symptoms of withdrawal commonly include nausea, vomiting, and loss of appetite.
 Other symptoms may include restlessness, increased sweating, and trouble sleeping.
 Less commonly there may be a feeling of the world spinning, numbness, or muscle pains.
 Symptoms generally resolve after a short period of time.

 There is tentative evidence that discontinuation of antipsychotics can result in psychosis.
 It may also result in reoccurrence of the condition that is being treated.
 Rarely tardive dyskinesia can occur when the medication is stopped.

 Pharmacology

 Pharmacodynamics

-Fluphenazine acts primarily by blocking post-synaptic D2 receptors in the basal ganglia, cortical and limbic system.
-It also blocks alpha-1 adrenergic receptors, muscarinic-1 receptors, and histamine-1 receptors.
+Fluphenazine acts primarily by blocking post-synaptic dopaminergic D2 receptors in the basal ganglia, cortical and limbic system.
+It also blocks α1 adrenergic receptors, muscarinic M1 receptors, and histaminergic H1 receptors.

 Pharmacokinetics

+Oral fluphenazine rapidly absorbs with plasma levels peaking at 2 hours post-ingestion.
+The half-life is about 15-16 hours.
+Steady state concentrations vary considerably across individuals, which indicates variability in absorption, metabolism, or excretion.
+Additionally, the dose-level relationship is curvilinear with plasma levels of 0.2 - 2.8 ng/mL being optimal for clinical improvement.
+Benztropine mesylate did not indicate any major drug-drug interactions.

 History

 Fluphenazine came into use in 1959.

 Availability

 The injectable form is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 It was discontinued in Australia in 2017.